-For those of us who lead busy lives (most everyone), the freezer can be a lifesaver when it comes to prepping food and getting dinner on the table.
-But what about when you pull out that container of mashed potatoes (or even that pint of ice cream you want for a midnight snack) and there’s a layer of dreaded freezer burn?
+For those of us who lead busy lives, the freezer can be a lifesaver when it comes to prepping food and getting dinner on the table.
+But what about when you pull out the freezer meal you prepped in advance (or even that pint of ice cream you want for a midnight snack) and there’s a layer of dreaded freezer burn?
 We investigate what that icy crust is, when the food is still safe to eat and how to avoid the problem in the future.

 But fear not: The sight of freezer burn shouldn’t have you sending the entire contents of your freezer into the trash.
 Because freezer burn is actually completely OK and safe to eat.
-You may not enjoy the taste or dried-out texture it gives your frozen pizza, but it has no impact on the quality of your food (phew!).
+You may not enjoy the taste or dried-out texture it gives your frozen pizza, but it has no impact on the quality of your food or your health.

 Armed with those tips (and a few high-quality storage containers), you can expect a future free of freezer burn.
 Hello, deliciously defrosted dinner!